0xPolygon/polygon-docs/docs/tools/wallets/portal.md

     ![](../../img/tools/portal/portal-7.png){ width=60% }
     </center>

-6. You can check the transaction status and browse your transaction history by selecting "Transactions" from the sidebar.
+6. You can check the transaction status and browse your transaction history by selecting **Transactions** from the sidebar.
 Select a transaction to view details.

     <center>
     ![](../../img/tools/portal/portal-8.png){ width=60% }